rcmcooperative/agency-jekyll-theme/_join_options/support.md

 ---

 Every partnership fuels our ability to empower research community managers and build a more resilient research ecosystem.
-Explore these impactful ways your organization can support our collective mission:
+Below are a few ways your organization can support our collective mission.

+**Please contact [cassandra.gouldvanpraag@rcmcooperative.com](mailto:cassandra.gouldvanpraag@rcmcooperative.com) to discuss your specific conext and needs!**

 ### 1. Fund Our Impact Through Grants
 Allocate resources within your grant proposals for our membership or services.
 This directly invests in your team's capacity for community management and supports our cooperative's mission.